tenman/emulsion/readme.txt

 ## Description

 block editor, classic editor both supports.
 Conventional, Image Media New Block Type Image Both media can be displayed correctly.
-Theme can stop at each theme style page for page builder users.
-Customizer can easily view changes with automatic preview redirection.
-Theme is designed with the goal of minimizing user frustration.

-### Theme-specific presentation
-* Moduled presentation

-The theme consists of the following modules:
-'enqueue','primary_menu','search_drawer','search_keyword_highlight','sidebar','sidebar_page','footer','footer_page',
-'alignfull','title_in_page_header','toc','header','background','custom-logo','social-link-menu',
-'footer-svg','excerpt','relate_posts','tooltip','amp','entry_content_html_cleaner','block_sectionize','background_css_pattern',
-'meta_description','TGMPA',

-A theme can enable or disable these features on a per-template basis.

-Since WordPress 5.0, CSS has been integrated into the core.
-Prior to that, CSS had the theme of defining presentations.
-Due to this change, the CSS settings for presentations that have traditionally become more complex and useless.
-For example, the social link menu was a theme function, but if you use the social menu in the block editor, it may not be necessary anymore.
-This is why I tried modularization.

 * Archives layout
 	* Archive has 3 layout. list, grid and stream